-If you review your own pages, it is important to touch and inspect all the various page types – with special focus on popular high traffic pages like your special landing pages and search.
-Be in control of your front page, Black Friday landing pages, category pages, search, and of course your cart and checkout.
+If you review your own pages, it is important to touch and inspect all the various page types – with a special focus on popular high-traffic pages like your special landing pages and search.
+Be in control of your front page, Black Friday landing pages, category pages, search, and of course, your cart and checkout.

 Developers should check

 - Backend – System logs (AccessLog, ErrorLog, Cronlog), CMS-specific logs